dqnamo/Metro/README.md

 Base16 colour scheme with a focus on Ruby on Rails development.

 ### Installation ###

-Recommended
-You can install ayu via Package Control.

-Press `cmd/ctrl + shift + p` to open the command palette.
-Type `install package` and press enter.
-Then search for ayu Manual

-Download the latest release, extract and rename the directory to ayu.
+Download the latest release, extract and rename the directory to metro.
 Move the directory inside your sublime /Packages directory.
 (Preferences > Browse packages...)

+### Activation ###
+Open command palette via Tools > Command Palette (or cmd/ctrl + shift + p) and type ayu: Activate theme.